tzstoyanov/herak-raspberry/libs/common/services/scripts/README.md

 The script engine runs scripts from files, saved in the file system of the device.
 A script is a list of commands, executed one after another in the order from the file.
 On startup, all files from the `/scripts` directory with extension `.run` are loaded as scripts.
 The files can be uploaded to the device using [tftp](../tftp_srv/README.md).
 - Scripts are loaded only at boot time.
 If a new script is uploaded, the device must be rebooted to load it.
-- There is a limitation on the file name, accepted by the tftp server - it has to be up to 20 symbols.
-That includes the full path, `/scripts/<name>.run` - which limits the name of the file up to 7 symbols.
 - The format of the script file is:
 `@name <script name>` - optional, the name of the script, used to run it.
 If the name is not set, the name of the file is used (without the extension).
 `@desc <script description>` - optional, description of the script.